Ariz-imam/Privacy-Utility-Tradeoff-in-Person-Re-Identification-via-Embedding-Perturbation/README.md

 ### Performance Analysis

-The baseline model achieved 79.4% Rank-1 accuracy and 66.7% mAP, demonstrating that the ResNet-50 + Triplet Loss framework learns highly discriminative feature embeddings for person re-identification.
-These numbers are consistent with published triplet-loss baselines on Market-1501, which typically report Rank-1 in the 80–88% range and mAP in the 55–72% range without additional tricks such as re-ranking.
+The baseline model achieved 79.4% Rank-1 accuracy and 66.7% mAP, demonstrating that the proposed ResNet-50 + Batch-Hard Triplet Loss framework successfully learns discriminative embeddings for person re-identification on the Market-1501 benchmark.
+These results provide a strong baseline for evaluating the effect of embedding perturbation.

 Introducing a small perturbation (σ = 0.05) reduced Rank-1 accuracy by approximately 9 percentage points (79.4% → 70.1%) and mAP by roughly 12 points (66.7% → 54.6%), while retrieval performance remained relatively strong — Rank-5 stayed above 90%.
 This suggests that mild embedding perturbation can obscure some identity information without severely damaging the utility of the learned representation.